-An artifact repository stores build artifacts produced by continuous integration and makes them available for automated deployment to testing, staging, and production environments.
+An artifact repository (or artifact manager) stores build artifacts produced by continuous integration and makes them available for automated deployment to testing, staging, and production environments.

 Build artifacts are the files created by the build process, such as distribution packages, WAR files, logs, and reports.
 Artifacts can either be stored in a repository on your CI server, or in an external location available to your CI server.